sburtenshaw/user-manager/README.md

 ## Responsiveness

 I did not focus on making the application mobile friendly.
-Again, given it was a requirement, I decided to prioritise my time on the desktop implementation of the app.
+Again, given it wasn't a requirement, I decided to prioritise my time on the desktop implementation of the app.

 There are a couple of approaches that could be taken to make the app mobile friendly.
 My preferred approach would be to implement the changes in the "Alternative Design" section below.

-Alternatively I could scroll the table horizontally if the contents of the table didn't fit inside the screen size.
+Alternatively I could scroll the table horizontally if the contents of the table doesn't fit inside the screen size.
 This would be the easier approach.

 ## Alternative Design

-I used a table to list the users in the application UI.
-I did this so I could save time implementing this feature.
-My preferred approach would be to build a more custom UI which utilised contrast and hierarchy to prioritise information and save space.
-This would also allow me to more easily improve the responsiveness of the UI.
+I used a table to list the users in the application UIs so I could save time implementing the feature.
+My preferred approach would be to build a custom UI which utilised contrast and text hierarchy to prioritise information and save space.
+This would also result in a more mobile friendly layout.

+## Update User

+I planned to also add the ability to update a user as well but didn't get round to doing that.

+My plan was to re-use most of the `NewUserModal` logic to achieve this.
+The logic that makes the api request and some copy information would be extracted into a parent component and passed down as props.
+The rest of the code will stay in a shared child component called `UserModal` and used by another parent component called `UpdateUserModal`.

 # Project Information